-HIST 4700 [1.0 credit] Seminar in World History
+Seminar in World History

 An examination of a selected problem or period in the history of Asia, Africa, the Caribbean or Latin America.
-Prerequisite(s): permission of the Department.
+Prerequisite(s): fourth-year standing in Honours History or permission of the Department.
 It is strongly recommended that HIST 3810 be taken prior to enrolment in 4000-level history seminars.